stravalib/stravalib/README.md

 shell$ pip install stravalib
 ```

-(Installing in a [virutal environment](https://pypi.python.org/pypi/virtualenv) is always recommended.)
+(Installing in a [virtual environment](https://pypi.python.org/pypi/virtualenv) is always recommended.)

 Of course, by itself this package doesn't do much; it's a library.
 So it is more likely that you will
 list this package as a dependency in your own `install_requires` directive in `setup.py`.
 Or you can